HoseinRanjbar/Emotion_Recognition/README.md

 for facial expressions, and a CNN+Transformer architecture trained from scratch for video analysis.

-This repository provides a PyTorch-based implementation of the paper **"Context Matters: Video-based Emotion Recognition"**.
+This repository provides a PyTorch-based implementation of **" Video-based Emotion Recognition"**.